damien-meere/full_stack_milestone/README.md

 ![Product Management Page](documentation/SiteImages/Product_Management_Page.jpg)

 The mechanism for updating a product is very similar and follows the same template.
 When the superuser wishes to edit a specific product, they click on the edit link, that appears in both the
 Product Detail and general Product pages.
-They are brought to a page with the same format, but populated with all the information currently stored for the product.
+They are brought to a page with the same format but populated with all the information currently stored for the product.
 This edit Product view is illustrated below:

 ![Product Edit Page](documentation/SiteImages/Product_Edit_Page.jpg)